demodrive-ai/capture/streaming-server/README.md

 ## License

-This project is part of Screenity and follows its licensing terms.
+This project is part of Capture and follows its licensing terms.